Terminating Neurotransmitter Action

 Choline is in short supply (acetate ion is not), and so choline is immediately taken back up into the presynaptic terminal where it is combined with the abundant acetate ions to form ACh, and the cycle begins again.

-Choline uptake is called the rate-limiting step in acetylcholine synthesis.
+Choline uptake is the rate-limiting step in acetylcholine synthesis.
 That is, the entire cycle can only proceed as quickly as choline is taken up.
 In most neurotransmitter systems, the rate-limiting step is an enzymatic step (e.g. tyrosine hydroxylase for catecholamine synthesis).

 Examples of Presynaptic Membrane Transporters